RFC2784/rfc2784.github.io/_posts/2022-07-25-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

 - "The configuration change deleted a routing filter and allowed for all possible routes to the Internet to pass through the routers.
 As a result, the routers immediately began propagating abnormally high volumes of routes throughout the core network.
 Certain network routing equipment became flooded, exceeded their capacity levels and were then unable to route traffic, causing the common core network to stop processing traffic."
 - "Since the outage was to Rogers’ core network, all of Rogers’ services by all our brands [...] were impacted."

-As mentionned above on this post, we know for sure that Internet Transit connectivity setup for Interac operational systems was still active through an alternate ISP despite the Rogers Outage.
+As mentioned earlier, we know for sure that Internet Transit connectivity setup for Interac operational systems was probably still active through an alternate ISP despite the Rogers Outage.
 <ins>So how can it be possible that a global Rogers outage still results to Interac payment unavailability</ins> ?

 A possible explanation can be that the **private network interconnectivity between the different hosting locations for Interac operational systems was relying solely on Rogers Communication backbone**, as illustrated on the following diagram :